ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Create Azure ISO 27001-2013 Policy Assignment.md

 1. UserName: This is the Username of the Azure Administrator corresponding to the `AzureUserName` set in the Inputs Tab.
 1. PasswordString: This is the Password of the Azure Administrator corresponding to the `AzurePassword` set in the Inputs Tab.
 1. SubscriptionName: This holds an array of Azure Subscriptions corresponding to the `AzureSubscription` set in the Inputs Tab.
+1. ResourceIDLocation: This holds the location of the policy assignment's resource identity corresponding to the `ResourceIDLocation` set in the Inputs Tab.

 Next, a connection to Azure is made.

-All Azure Policy Definitions are retrieved.
+All Azure Policy Definitions are retrieved for each subscription in Azure.

 Then the Policy Definitions are filtered specifically for ISO 27001:2013